Don’t want to read? Watch the 2-minute video

 RPO = recovery point objective is the time of the last backup of a server.

-RTO = recovery time objective is the time taken to recover a server from a backup and have it available to use.
+RTO = recovery time objective is the time it takes to recover a server from a backup and have it available to use.

 Recovering a server is difficult when it sits on-site at your office – first a new one must be sourced, either at the office or in the cloud, and connectivity to it must then be established.